cozy/create-cozy-app/README.md

 #### CLI usage

-If you installed the CLI as described before, use the `create-cozy-app` command to bootstrap your application:
+Then, use the `create-cozy-app` command to bootstrap your application:

 ```
 create-cozy-app mycozyapp